cse364-unist/projects-group7/README.md

 This is guideline for user who want to enjoy our UniMovie service.

-(the commit name root is JungwooMoon-20191352 because he commit by ubuntu system)
+**The commit name 'root' is 'JungwooMoon-20191352' because he commit by ubuntu system**

-## Description

-The project implements a feature that enables users to merge the faces of two individuals in an image.
-It utilizes computer vision techniques to detect and swap the faces, resulting in a combined image.
+## What is UniMovie App about

+The app provides...
+* The seasonal movie recommendation system to solve users' concerns about choosing a movie due to the overflowing ott system

+* The face-swap system to satisfy their fun and desire to appear in a movie

+* The movie prediction system to inform users of information by predicting the success of a movie before releasing it or watching it in a movie theater

 ## Changes from Proposal